rkotze/rkotze.github.io/_posts/2019-07-04-async-iterators-generators.md

 excerpt_separator: <!--more-->
 ---

 Async iterators will enable JavaScript engineers to read steams like lines of text from a web service or a file.
-It will be worth [understanding sync iterators](/coding/iterators-generators-es6-javascript) first in a previous post I wrote before reading this.
+It will be worth reading my previous post [understanding sync iterators](/coding/iterators-generators-es6-javascript) first before carrying on.

 It may seem plausible for a `for-of` loop to iterate through lines in a file but ultimately it can't execute until it has received the whole contents.